ArhanChaudhary/NAND/README.md

 ### Error Codes

-If you do something that forces the computer into an invalid state, like computing the result of `1 / 0`, the Jack OS will display one of these error codes in the format of "ERR[N]" and immediately terminate the program.
+If you do something that forces the computer into an invalid state, like computing the result of `1 / 0`, the Jack OS will display one of these error codes in the format "ERR[N]" and immediately terminate the program.

 | Code | Method/Function      | Description                                     |
 | ---- | -------------------- | ----------------------------------------------- |